Frontpoint vs Vivint

 - Fast and easy DIY installation

 - Smart home features and integrations

 Did you know that Frontpoint is the first nationwide alarm company to include smart security in all of their systems?
 Although they’re one of the most popular security companies around, they were only started a decade ago, and boast amazing customer reviews.
 They’re a pretty formidable force, and today, I’m comparing them to Vivint.

-Vivint was founded in 1999 and was sold for over two billion dollars to The Blackstone Group in 2012— not too shabby.
-Did I mention their 1.3 million customers in the U.S and Canada?
+Vivint was founded in 1999, and they have more than 1.3 million customers in the U.S and Canada.
 Clearly, competition is going to be tough.

 Today, I’m going to compare Frontpoint and Vivint— their system components, installation processes, professional monitoring options, customer support, and finally, their mobile apps.
 Let’s jump in and help you decide on that age-old question— Frontpoint or Vivint?

-In this review, we’ll be putting Frontpoint head to head with Vivint, but first I want to tell you what these two systems have in common:
+In this comparison, we’ll be putting Frontpoint head to head with Vivint, but first I want to tell you what these two systems have in common:

 - Positive app ratings: both the Frontpoint app and the Vivint Smart Home app have good reviews on both the Apple and Google Play stores.

 - Cellular backup: both systems include cellular backup which means your system won’t go off even if your power is out.